MetPX/sarracenia/_sources/Reference/sr3_options.7.rst.txt

 -----------------------------------

 if **messageRateMax** is greater than zero, the flow attempts to respect this delivery speed in terms of messages per second.
-Note that the throttle is on messages obtained or generated per second, prior to accept/reject filtering. the flow will sleep to limit the processing rate.
+Note that the throttle is applied to the message rate *after* accept/reject filtering.
+The flow will sleep to limit the processing rate.

 messageRateMin <float> (default: 0)